putupradnya/putupradnya/README.md

 # 💫 About Me:
-A passionated in end to end data roles
+Passionate in end-to-end data solutions.

 ## 🌐 Socials: